venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-only.md

 `wget -c -t8 --no-check-certificate http://dl-cdn.alpinelinux.org/alpine/v3.17/releases/x86_64/alpine-standard-3.17.0-x86_64.iso`,
 and where you run the command, in that place/dir will be downloaded the file.

-## Burning the source medium to install
+## Writing the source medium to install

-After downloading the source media file from [Alpine download page](https://alpinelinux.org/downloads/) **put the blank disc into the input optical drive** named [DVD/CD Rom](https://en.wikipedia.org/wiki/CD-ROM) and **open your CD/DVD recording program, choose to "burn from iso file"** and wait the process will end.
+After downloading the source media file from [Alpine download page](https://alpinelinux.org/downloads/) **put the USB stick into the input USB port** named and **open your terminal program, move to the place directory where ISO downloaded fiel are and `cp` to the USB device"** and wait the process will end.

 In detail if you downloaded with **Graphical download** (using a web